October 26, 2018

 Grande Cache Coal is sold to Chinese-based Winsway Coking Coal Holdings Ltd. and Japanese-based Marubeni Corporation.

-November 10, 2011 – AWA writes to the Minister of Energy and the Minister of Sustainable Resource Development requesting that the government reevaluate the permissions granted to coal resource extraction companies in the sensitive and biodiversity region of Caw Ridge, as the development further threatens AWA’s goal protect the Kakwa wilderness area.
+On November 10, AWA writes to the Minister of Energy and the Minister of Sustainable Resource Development requesting that the government reevaluate the permissions granted to coal resource extraction companies in the sensitive and biodiversity region of Caw Ridge, as the development further threatens AWA’s goal protect the Kakwa wilderness area.

-August 17, 2011 – Maxim Power Corp .is given expedited project approval to construct a new coal-fired power plant to ensure the plant is constructed and commissioned before July, 2015 when new federal emissions regulations come into effect.
+On August 17, Maxim Power Corp .is given expedited project approval to construct a new coal-fired power plant to ensure the plant is constructed and commissioned before July, 2015 when new federal emissions regulations come into effect.
 Maxim Power Corp. has also applied to expand HR Milner power plant, outside of Grande Cache AB.
 AWA is opposed this expansion, and is concerned with the increased greenhouse gas emissions, extraction and discharge of wastewater into the Little Smoky River, and impact of development and exploratory activities within the vicinity of Caw Ridge.

-February 22, 2010 – AWA is not granted “standing” by AB Environment, meaning it was deemed that AWA members would not be directly or adversely affected by the construction of No.12 South B2 Underground Mine.
+On February 22, AWA is not granted “standing” by AB Environment, meaning it was deemed that AWA members would not be directly or adversely affected by the construction of No.12 South B2 Underground Mine.
 In response to this, GCC Environment Manager has invited a local AWA member to participate in an Environmental Monitoring Committee as an observer with no voting rights.

 AWA submits Statement of Concern in regard to GCCs proposed No.12 South B2 Underground Mine, with the primary concern being the implications for the significant habitat and migration routes provided by Caw Ridge and adjacent lands for a diverse range of Alberta’s wildlife.
 AWA requests a full public inquiry into resource development on Caw Ridge.